Applying to be a Special Constable

 4. References

-We will be seeking references from your current line manager and other employers from the past three years.
+We will be seeking references from your current line manager and other employers from the past five years.
 You will be sent a form to complete which will require your line manager details and email address'.
 If you have not been employed for this period and instead have been in full time education we will seek references from your school / college etc.

 Your sickness status will be checked regularly during the process.